spacepy/dbprocessing/sphinx/source/scripts.rst

 fully useful yet.

 .. option:: filename The filename to save the config
-.. option:: -m,--mission The basebase to to connect to
+.. option:: -m <dbname>, --mission <dbname> The database to to connect to
-.. option:: -f,--force Force the creation of the config file, allows overwrite
+.. option:: -f, --force Force the creation of the config file, allows overwrite
-.. option:: -s,--satellite The name of the satellite for the config file
+.. option:: -s, --satellite The name of the satellite for the config file
-.. option:: -i,--instrument The name of the instrument for the config file
+.. option:: -i, --instrument The name of the instrument for the config file
-.. option:: -c,--nocomments Make the config file without a comment header block on top
+.. option:: -c, --nocomments Make the config file without a comment header block on top

 coveragePlot.py
 ---------------